 ACCG Civic Affairs Foundation - Board of Directors

 has had a distinguished public service career with Bibb County government.
-He served for five years as Chairman of the Bibb County Board of Commissioners and, prior to election as chairman, served an additional ten years as a district commissioner.
+He served for five years chairman of the Bibb County Board of Commissioners and, prior to election as chairman, served an additional ten years as a district commissioner.
 He is recognized for his role in reshaping county operations, implementing constituent feedback processes, spearheading efforts to increase transparency in government, overseeing the construction of major facilities including the Bibb County Justice Center and supporting the work of other government and civic organizations working to improve the community.
 Under his leadership, Bibb County also launched the Georgia Civic Awareness Program for Students (GCAPS) program, an initiative developed by the Civic Affairs Foundation to foster greater awareness of county government programs and services in high school youth.

-James P. Monacell, Vice President is a Partner in the Corporate and Bond Practice of Smith, Gambrell & Russell, LLP.
+is a Partner in the Corporate and Bond Practice of Smith, Gambrell & Russell, LLP.
 Mr. Monacell heads the firm’s Bond and Public Law Practice.
 His practice includes assistance of for-profit and nonprofit enterprises locating or expanding projects with tax-exempt and taxable financing, tax abatement and other governmental incentives.
 Mr. Monacell’s practice is concentrated in the areas of bonds, public law, public finance and project finance.
 Mr. Monacell has participated in several billion dollars in tax-exempt financings, including general obligations, revenue bonds, SPLOST borrowings, contract-backed and tax-backed obligations, tax anticipation notes, leasing, certificates of participation, Section 501(c)(3) bonds and private activity bonds, most frequently as bond counsel.
 Projects financed include the High Museum of Art, the Hartsfield-Jackson International Airport, Atlanta Public Safety Headquarters, Zoo Atlanta, Scottish Rite Medical Center, Upson and Tift Regional Medical Centers, the Medical Partnership at the University of Georgia and student housing at Georgia State University and Spelman College.

 is the Associate Dean of Adult Education at Oconee Fall Line Technical College and is also an adjunct professor of Political Science at Brewton-Parker College and East Georgia State College.
 Before his education career, Mr. Byrd served in the Georgia General Assembly for 22 years where he chaired the House Human Relations & Aging and Intra-governmental Coordination committees.
 Byrd was the sponsor of the House intern program for 15 years and chair of the Youth in Government Committee for the State YMCA Youth Assembly for 12 years.
 After serving in the General Assembly as a State House member, he was elected as House Messenger and served as Chief of Staff for the Speaker of the House.
 His recent research projects include “When the Devil Turned Around; Lessons from the 1977 Georgia State Prison Riot” and “A Short Route to Chaos; Lessons of Leadership from the Civil Rights Movement”.

-Ben Harbin has spent much of his career engaged in public service.
-Currently, he is president of the Southern States Group Georgia Division, a recognized government relations firm provides strategy development and lobbying support to companies and organizations.
-He may be most recognized from his 20 years of service as State Representative for Columbia County in the 122nd District.
+has spent much of his career engaged in public service.
+Currently, he is president of the Southern States Group Georgia Division, a recognized government relations firm that provides strategy development and lobbying support to companies and organizations.
+He may be most recognized from his 20 years of service as state representative for Columbia County in the 122nd district.
 During his tenure in the state legislature, Mr. Harbin served as chairman of the House Appropriations Committee where he was influential in assisting officials with balancing Georgia’s budget during one of the biggest financial recessions in state history.
-Along his journey he has been actively involved in many civic organizations that shared a unanimous goal of improving the Georgia communities, including his service as an Advisory Board Member for Child Enrichment.
+Along his journey, he has been actively involved in many civic organizations that shared a unanimous goal of improving Georgia’s communities, including his service as an Advisory Board Member for Child Enrichment.